-We have selected a sample of global optimization systems among those tested by Ninin et al. [22].
-They have proposed an interval Branch and Bound called here IBBA+ that uses constraint propagation and a sophisticated variant of affine arithmetic.
-From their benchmark of 74 systems, we have extracted the 27 ones that required more than 1 second to be solved by the simplest version of IbexOpt (column 4).
-3 systems (ex6\2\5, ex6\2\7 and ex6\2\13) are removed from the benchmark because they are not solved by any solver.
-Table 1 corresponds to the 11 systems solved by this first version in less than 11 seconds.
-Table 2 includes the 13 systems solved in more than 11 seconds.
+We have selected a sample of global optimization systems among those tested by Ninin et al. [26].
+They have proposed an interval Branch and Bound, called here IBBA+, that uses constraint propagation and a sophisticated variant of affine arithmetic.
+From their benchmark of 74 polynomial and non polynomial systems (without trigonometric operators), we have extracted the 27 ones that required more than 1 second to be solved by the simplest version of IbexOpt (column 4).
+In the extended paper [3], a table shows the 11 systems solved by this first version in a time comprised between 1 and 11 seconds.
+Table 1 includes the 13 systems solved in more than 11 seconds.
+Three systems (ex6\2\5, ex6\2\7 and ex6\2\13) are removed from the benchmark because they are not solved by any solver.
 The reported results have been obtained on a same computer (Intel X86, 3Ghz).

-We have implemented the different algorithms in the Interval-Based EXplorer Ibex [8].
-Reference [25] details how our interval B&B, called IbexOpt, handles constrained global optimization problems.
-IbexOpt proposes recent and new algorithms to handle constrained optimization problems.
+We have implemented the different algorithms in the Interval-Based Explorer Ibex [9].
+Reference [30] details how our interval B&B, called IbexOpt, handles constrained optimization problems by using recent and new algorithms.
 Contraction steps are achieved by the Mohc interval constraint propagation algorithm [2] (that also lower bounds the range of the objective function).
-The upper bounding phase uses original algorithms for extracting inner regions inside the feasible search space, i.e., zones in which all points satisfy the inequality and (relaxed) equality constraints.
-The cost of any point inside an inner region can improve the upper bound.
-Also, at each node of the B&B, the different algorithms presented in this paper and based on an endpoint interval Taylor can be used to produce a polytope enclosing all the constraints and the objective function.
-This achieves the lower bounding of the cost (columns 4 to 13) and also contracts the box in several variants (columns 10, 11, 13).
-The bisection heuristic is a variant of Kearfott's Smear function described in [25].
+The upper bounding phase uses original algorithms for extracting inner regions inside the feasible search space, i.e., zones in which all points satisfy the inequality and relaxed equality constraints.
+The cost of any point inside an inner region may improve the upper bound.
+Also, at each node of the B&B, the X-Taylor algorithm is used to produce hyperplanes for each inequality constraints and the objective function.
+On the obtained convex polyhedron, two types of tasks can be achieved: either the lower bounding of the cost with one call to a Simplex algorithm (results reported in columns 4 to 13), or the lower bounding and the contraction of the box, with X-NewIter (i.e., 2n+1 calls to a Simplex algorithm; results reported in column 10) or X-Newton (columns 11, 13).
+The bisection heuristic is a variant of Kearfott's Smear function described in [30].